mongock/mongock/README.md

 By using SpringMongock you can also take advantage of the Spring Profile's benefits and, if using MongoTemplate, all the SpringData features are implicitly provided.

->**Note:** We really recommend using [MongoTemplate][MongoTemplate] for building SpringBootMongock runner.
-It provides a provides a better integration with Spring boot and it's the only way of taking advantage of SpringData, so you can use features like Mongo [CustomConversions][customConversions], etc.
+>**Note:** We really recommend using [MongoTemplate][MongoTemplate] for building SpringMongock runner.
+It provides a provides a better integration with [Spring][spring] and it's the only way of taking advantage of SpringData, so you can use features like Mongo [CustomConversions][customConversions], etc.

 ### When use SpringBootMongock

-The main benefit of using SpringBoot integration is that it provides a totally flexible way to inject dependencies, so you can inject any object to your change logs by using SpringBoot [ApplicationContext][ApplicationContext].
+The main benefit of using SpringBoot integration is that it provides a totally flexible way to inject dependencies, so you can inject any object to your changeSets by using [Spring boot][springboot] [ApplicationContext][ApplicationContext].

-In order to use this feature you need to instantiate the SpringBoot mongock class and provide the required configuration.
+In order to use this feature you need to instantiate the SpringBootMongock runner and provide the required configuration.
-Mongock will run as an [ApplicationRunner][ApplicationRunner] within SpringBoot.
+Mongock will run as an [ApplicationRunner][ApplicationRunner] within [Spring boot][springboot].
 In terms of execution, it will be very similar to the standard Spring implementation, the key difference is that ApplicationRunner beans run *after* (as opposed to during) the context is fully initialized.

 >**Note:** We really recommend using [MongoTemplate][MongoTemplate] for building SpringBootMongock runner.
 It provides a provides a better integration with Spring boot and it's the only way